|Public Programs Section|

 The Public Programs Section of the American Folklore Society provides a support and information network for individuals and organizations working in public folklore.
 It is the largest AFS section, and supports an active network of public agencies, independent non-profit organizations, and public folklorists working in many different ways to support traditional artists and communities and educate the public about folk culture.
 The section is also interested in education in public folklore and in maintaining an open dialogue with academic folklore programs on issues of mutual interest and concern.

-The section holds an annual meeting during the AFS conference to conduct section business, to discuss issues of importance to public folklore, and to hear reports from national folklore programs.
-It also sponsors a lively fundraising auction to raise money for section award programs and advocacy efforts for the field.
+The section holds an annual meeting during the AFS conference to conduct section business, to discuss issues of importance to public folklore, and to hear reports from on various activities from small and large institutions.
+Here's a listing of our other major activities, both during the year and at the meetings:

 The section is overseen by two co-conveners who are chosen for three-year terms.
 In addition, several standing committees see to the work of the section during the year.
-These include a Program Committee for organizing section-sponsored sessions at the annual meeting; a Botkin Prize Committee for reviewing nominations and recommending an award recipient to the AFS Board; an Archie Green Student Travel Award Committee to select award recipients; and an Auction Committee, responsible for organizing the annual fundraising auction.
+These include a Program Committee for organizing section-sponsored sessions at the annual meeting and the awards and activities noted above: a Botkin Prize Committee for reviewing nominations and recommending an award recipient to the AFS Board; an Archie Green Student Travel Award Committee to select award recipients; and an Auction Committee, responsible for organizing the annual fundraising auction.
 In addition, temporary committees are occasionally appointed to act on short-term projects for the section.

 The Public Programs Bulletin

 Back issues of this Public Programs Section publication from 2001 through 2008 are now available online.
 We will add earlier issues in the coming months.